IATI/IATI-Dashboard/CONTRIBUTING.md

 ## How to report a bug or request a feature

-If you are able to work with GitHub then please "Create an issue"
+If you are able to work with GitHub then please [create an issue](https://github.com/codeforIATI/analytics/issues/new/choose).

 Before creating a new issue check to see if the issue already exists.
-If not then please do report it.
+If not then please do create it.

 If you are not comfortable working with GitHub, but would still like to contribute, then talk to us.
-Details at: https://github.com/codeforIATI
+Details at: https://codeforiati.org/get-involved/

 ## How to contribute code and documents

 ### How we use branches in this repository

-* master represents our main development branch
-* live is the branch we are currently using for our deployed instance of the code
+* `main` represents our main development branch, and is the branch we are currently using for our deployed instance of the code
 * Other branches represent development work or bug fixes.

 ### Submitting changes

 * Fork this repository (if you haven't previously)
-* Make sure you're working on top of an up to date copy of IATI's master branch
+* Make sure you're working on top of an up to date copy of the `main` branch
     - Create a branch named after the work you're doing (if you're targeting a specific issue, start the branch name with the issue number e.g. `42-feature-name`)
 * Do your work
     - If your work addresses a specific issue, reference that issue in your commit message by starting the commit message with `[#issue number]` e.g. `[#64]`
-* Create a pull request
+* Create a pull request against `main`

 ## Specific Tasks: